carpentries/instructor-training/episodes/18-preparation.md

 - To teach effectively, you have to know *who* you are teaching.
 - Good learning objectives identify specific events that can be evaluated through formative assessment.
-- A good exercise informs Learners and Instructors when an objective is achieved.
+- A good exercise informs learners and Instructors when an objective is achieved.

 ::::::::::::::::::::::::::::::::::::::::::::::::::